danieldunderfelt/mobx-app/README.md

 a way to prevent littering your component props.

 Also, I highly recommend to capitalize the name of the stores.
 When developing, you may want to pass in props of the same name as some of your stores.
-Normal `inject` rules apply, and your prop will overwrite what `connect` wanted to inject.
+Normal `inject` rules apply, and your prop will overwrite what `app` wanted to inject.

 ---